MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiaenumnamedstreams-get-newenum.md

 `[out] pRetVal`

 Returns the `IUnknown` interface that represents the <xref:System.Runtime.InteropServices.ComTypes.IEnumVARIANT> version of this enumerator.
-Note that the returned enumerator is clone of the same state at the time this method is called.
+The returned enumerator is clone of the same state at the time this method is called.

 ## Return Value